Nihaldixit/DSA-JS-/README.md

 # DSA-JS-
-solution to leetcode problems implemented in javascript
+This repository contains contains solution to LeetCode problems implemented using Javascript.